DCSO/fever/README.md

   -b, --bloom-file string                        Bloom filter for external indicator screening -z, --bloom-zipped                             use gzipped Bloom filter file -c, --chunksize uint                           chunk size for batched event handling (e.g. inserts) (default 50000)
-      --context-enable                           collect and forward flow context for alerted flows --context-submission-exchange string       Exchange to which flow context events will be submitted (default "context") --context-submission-url string            URL to which flow context will be submitted (default "amqp://guest:guest@localhost:5672/")
+      --context-cache-timeout duration           time for flow metadata to be kept for uncompleted flows (default 1h0m0s) --context-enable                           collect and forward flow context for alerted flows --context-submission-exchange string       Exchange to which flow context events will be submitted (default "context") --context-submission-url string            URL to which flow context will be submitted (default "amqp://guest:guest@localhost:5672/")